 Students in the DNP Program can transfer a maximum of nine credits to meet program requirements.
 Students in the MSN Program can transfer a maximum of six credits to meet program requirements.
 Courses are considered transfer credit if they are taken outside of the School of Nursing at any institution outside of the University of Michigan (U-M).
 Any course outside of the DNP or MSN Program requirements that a student wishes to take to meet requirements for the DNP or MSN must receive approval from the graduate student advisor (UMSN-gradadvisors@med.umich.edu) or program lead.
 All transfer courses must have been completed at a grade of a "B" or better for transfer and documented with an official transcript.
+Courses being considered for transfer must have been taken within five years of them transferring.
 When seeking approval of a course for equivalency, a syllabus must be submitted with the request.
 School of Nursing faculty teaching this course will be asked to review the syllabus for equivalency and to provide that assessment to the Graduate Student Services Offices.
 It is required that a request to enroll in a course not offered by the DNP Program at U-M be received and approved prior to registration for that course.